DanRuta/jsNet/README.md

 This project is in its infancy, and more features and optimisations will periodically be added.

+*Disclaimer: I am the sole developer on this, and I'm learning things as I go along.
+There may be things I've misunderstood, not done quite right, or done outright wrong.
+If you notice something wrong, please let me know, and I'll fix it (or submit a PR).*

 ## Demo
 https://ai.danruta.co.uk - Interactive MNIST Digit classifier